How " DE " in French can TOTALLY CHANGE the meaning of a sentence + BONUS

 I am running out of flour to make a cake.

-It means I have flour, but I don't have enough.
+It means I have flour, but not enough.

 I lack the skills for this job.